"Clear is kind. Unclear is unkind."

 Setting Expectations

-Pay attention to disappointment and resentment: If these feelings are present, the first step is to take full responsibility.
-Is there a broken expectation here?
-Is it an implicit expectation?
-If so, the King's responsibility is to make it explicit without blame or shame.
+Pay attention to disappointment and resentment: These feelings signal broken expectations.
+Take full responsibility.
+Ask: Is there an unspoken expectation here?
+The King makes it explicit without blame or shame.

 Get acceptance: The King asks whether the other person accepts his expectation.
-Here's a scenario: "James, I noticed you were late again to our appointment.
-I expect people to be on time when they meet with me, and to call if they're going to be late.
-Is that something I can expect of you, or would you like me to drop it?"
+"James, I noticed you were late again.
+I expect people to be on time when they meet with me and to call if they're running late.
+Can I expect that of you, or would you like me to drop it?"

-Follow through: If a person accepts your expectation, you can share your disappointment with them next time they don't meet it.
-This is a gift from the King—holding the other to a bar they want for themselves.
+Follow through: If someone accepts our expectation, we can share disappointment when they don't meet it.
+Depending on the setting, there may be consequences.
+This is the King's gift—holding others to a standard they want for themselves.

-Drop what's declined: If a person declines your expectation, you must drop it.
+Drop what's declined: If someone declines our expectation, drop it.
 Take full responsibility.
-You may need to adjust the boundaries of your realm as a result.
+We may need to adjust our realm's boundaries.

 Clear is kind.
 Unclear is unkind.
 The King who sets clear expectations creates a realm where people know what's expected and can succeed.